Header Banner

 Umananda Island

-Umananda, or the Peacock Island, is one of the smallest river islands in the world.
-Located on the Brahmaputra River near Guwahati, it is home to the famous Umananda Temple dedicated to Lord Shiva.
+Umananda, popularly known as the Peacock Island, is one of the smallest inhabited river islands in the world.
+Nestled on the mighty Brahmaputra River near Guwahati, it is home to the revered Umananda Temple dedicated to Lord Shiva.
+The temple’s mythological significance, coupled with the island’s serene environment, makes it a must-visit for devotees and travelers alike.

 Tezpur